QiufanLin/ImageTranslation/README.md

 I = \sqrt{I_0 + 1.0} - 1.0 if I_0 > 0

 I and I_0 denote the rescaled intensity and the original intensity, respectively.
 (Negative fluxes are due to image pre-processing.)
-The images after this rescaling opertion are saved as *rescaled* images in "./examples/img_test_examples.npz" and taken as input to the networks.
+The images after this rescaling opertion are saved as *rescaled* images in "./examples/img_test_examples.npz" and taken as inputs to the networks.

 We also create a sample of CFHT images of size 64×64 pixels as SDSS images by regridding the rescaled CFHT images with the Bilinear Interpolation.
 These are saved as *regrided* images in "./examples/img_test_examples.npz" and used in Experiments (g) CycleGAN and (h) AugCGAN (see below).